Skip to content

 New platform version v1.1.0 provides enhanced cluster management capabilities with integrated core components and automated utilities.

-The new platform version v1.1.0 has been added, which includes integration of the Chisel core component and cluster utils version controller component.
+The new platform version v1.1.0 has been added, which includes integration of the Orchestration proxy core component (which proxies communication between the control agent on the cluster and the Rafay Controller) and cluster utils version controller component.
 The cluster utils component includes utilities pushed to the nodes for self-healing, certificate rotation, and monitoring.

 v1.1.0